venu0245/Linux/web.md

   . vim index.html
   ```

-* create a web page in index.html and also altimalate configure in main file
+* create a web page in index.html and also altimalately configure in main file

   ![preview](images/web4.PNG)